+Information can be found in the excel file attached to the present document "Cordis_DatabaseSearch_DLT_Blockchain_EU_H2020_Projects_List_NEC.xlsx" which is contained in the zip file gr_pdl001v000010p0.zip.

 7 Activities of professional initiatives and alliances

 7.1 Opentimestamps: https://opentimestamps.org/

 This is a relevant jointly initiative for a Timestamping Proof Standard, accordingly with their focus to prove that some data existed prior to some point in time.
 OpenTimestamps defines a set of operations for creating provable timestamps and later independently verifying them.